saibotsivad/ragu/README.md

 The function is optionally asynchronous, and is called with an object containing the following entries:

-* `files: Object` - This is a map where the key is the original filepath, and the value is an object containing these entries:
+* `files: Object` - This is a map where the key is the original filepath relative to the `input` folder, and the value is an object containing these entries:
-	* `input: string` - The original filepath, relative to the configured `input` folder.
 	* `output: string` - The output filepath, relative to the configured `output` folder.
 	* `metadata: any` - The output of the frontmatter parser for this file, from Step 3.
 * `site: any` - The output of the metadata merge, from Step 4.